Total Pageviews

 I am not kidding: FIVE YEARS AGO.

-Creating fiction is like giving birth.
+Creating fiction is giving birth.

-LABOR.
+It is LABOR.

 You have to push, push, push.